LawleyClasses/230-spring2017/README.md

 There will be a final practical exam in the class, which will require you to demonstrate basic proficiency with the technologies we've covered during the semester.
 It is a pass/fail practical; if you receive at least 7/10 points, you pass the exam.
 If you fail the exam, you will have an opportunity to retake it during finals week, although you will need to earn at least 8/10 points to pass the second time.
 If you do not pass either exam, you will receive a failing grade in the class.
 If you do pass the exam, your exam grade will not impact your final grade in the class.

 ## Course Topics & Schedule
 The schedule of topics, readings, and projects can be found in the [Schedule.md](./Schedule.md) file.
 Materials for in-class exercises can be found in the Github folder for that week's class.
-It is your responsibility to check GitHub and/or Slack regularly for each week's materials.
+It is your responsibility to check the schedule for each week's readings.
 You will find the in-class exercises very challenging if you do not complete the readings and/or tutorials for that week.